erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 While I was doing exercises on the PDF, I used autorecon for each host that I had access to.
 I also did a full nmap scan of student network on a few overnights.
 When I was finished with the PDF, I had enough information about the machines on student network.
 First I checked the nmap output for an overview and started to hack machines.
 Note that, you shouldn't work on machines by IP order but try to figure out low hanging fruits.
 Figuring out the low hanging fruits is an important pentesting skill, so do it on your own but not by asking to others on any community channel.

-Once I have rooted around 30 machines on student network and got 2 network secret files, I started learning about pivoting and applied it to access the Developeent and IT networks.
+Once I have rooted around 30 machines on student network and got 2 network secret files, I started learning about pivoting and applied it to access the Development and IT networks.
 I haven't touched to Admin network but in total I have rooted around 45 machines during my 2 months lab time.
 If you happen to hack all machines and still have lab time, try to start over without looking back to your notes.

 Both on labs and exam, exploit-db is the most important resource for finding exploits.
 You can use it's web interface or use *`searchsploit`* command line tool on Kali.